cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Package specs

+The package contents are specified in the `spec` file, which has three sections:

+`name`
+: The name of the package.

+`dependencies`
+: An optional list of other packages this package depends on, [see below][Dependencies].

+`files`
+: A list of files this package contains, which can contain globs.
+A `*` matches any file and can be restricted by other values in the glob, e.g. `*.rb` only matches files ending with `.rb`.
+A `**` matches directories recursively.

 ### Dependencies

 The package `spec` file contains a section which lists other packages the current package depends on.
 These dependencies are compile time dependencies, as opposed to the job dependencies which are runtime dependencies.